 The first antipsychotic drug was discovered by accident and then used for schizophrenia.
-This was Thorazine, which was soon followed by medications such as Haldol, Prolixin, Navane, Stelazine, Trilafon, and Mellaril.
+This was chlorpromazine (Thorazine), which was soon followed by medications such as fluphenazine (Prolixin), haloperidol (Haldol), loxapine (Loxapine), perphenazine (Trilafon), thioridazine (Mellaril), thiothixene (Navane) and trifluoperazine (Stelazine).
 These drugs have become known as "neuroleptics" (meaning, "take the neuron") because, although effective in treating positive symptoms (acute symptoms such as hallucinations, delusions, thought disorder, loose associations, ambivalence, or emotional lability), they can cause cognitive dulling and involuntary movements, among other side effects.
 These older medications also are not so effective against so-called negative symptoms such as apathy, decreased motivation, and lack of emotional expressiveness.

-In 1989, a new class of antipsychotics -- called atypical antipsychotics -- was introduced.
+In 1989, a new generation of antipsychotics -- called atypical or second generation antipsychotics -- was introduced.
 At the correct doses, fewer of the neurological side effects -- which often include such symptoms as muscular rigidity, painful spasms, restlessness, or tremors -- are seen.

-The first of the new class, Clozaril is the only drug that has been shown to be effective where other antipsychotics have failed.
-It is not linked with the side effects mentioned above, but it does produce other side effects, including possible decrease in the number of white cells, so blood counts need to be monitored every week during the first six months of treatment and then every two weeks and eventually once a month indefinitely in order to catch this side effect early if it occurs.
+The first of the new generation, clozapine (Clozaril) is the only drug that has been shown to be effective where other antipsychotics have failed.
+It is less strongly linked with the side effects mentioned above, but it can produce other side effects, including weight gain, changes in blood sugar and cholesterol, and possible decrease in the number of infection-fighting white blood cells.
+Blood counts need to be monitored every week during the first six months of treatment and then every two weeks and eventually once a month indefinitely in order to catch this side effect early if it occurs.